 Does Image Sizing and Responsiveness Matter?

 Because it works for the desktop, it’s easy to shrug your shoulders when the image on the mobile view loses its effect.
 Hold your horses!
-My favourite page builder, Elementor, gives the facility to add an alternate image for the mobile.
-This saves you creating a separate section for the mobile.
-My quick tip is to add a copy of the original image, and then resize with WordPress’ scaling and cropping to obtain the portrait layout.
+My favorite page builder, Elementor, gives the facility to add an alternate image for the mobile.
+This saves you from creating a separate section for the mobile.
+My quick tip is to add a copy of the original image, and then resize with Wordpress’ scaling and cropping to obtain the portrait layout.

 Why sliders/carousels should be used below the fold rather than on the banner